 - Look at the below formula in excel.

-- Instead of giving reference to the cell how about the idea of giving the formula like the below one.
+- Instead of giving preference to the cell, how about the idea of giving the formula like the below one.

 - To name the cells, first, select the cell B1 and give your name for this in this name box.

 - Similarly, do the same for the “Cost” cell as well.